AWattNY/shortlyCF/README.md

 # URL SHORTENER

 A HTTP-based RESTful API for generating and managing Short URLs and redirecting clients with Basic Analytics.
 For short URL creation we will use the [shortid](https://www.npmjs.com/package/shortid) npm module which creates short non-sequential (therfore not predictable) URL-friendly unique IDs.
 This package can generate any number of IDs without duplicates, even millions per day.
-For this use case, data persistence will require a high performance NoSQL database.
+For this use case, data being non-relational, persistence will require a high performance NoSQL database.
 While I will be using MongoDB for this implementation, for improved performance at scale Redis is definitely a good option as well.

 ## API Description
 ### Shorten URL